SkipMeNow/flowlab-theme-system/README.md

-# @flowlab/theme-system
+# @flowlabkit/themesystem

 A comprehensive, TypeScript-first theme system for React applications with 8 beautiful built-in themes, full CSS variable support, and extensive customization options.
+Part of the FlowLabKit ecosystem for building modern React applications.

 ## Features